Rikkicmd/Windows_hikreset/README.md

 Windows tftpServer for Hik Reset

-Just soomething saved to Github for my personal use at work.
+Just something saved to Github for my personal use at work.